-- Spend a day or two at Leh, to get acclimatize for the higher altitudes.
+- Spend a day or two at Leh, to get acclimatized for the higher altitudes.

-- Always have a day or two buffers in Leh Ladakh road trip, as one never knows neither can predict about the present and future situation of roads and landslides here.
+- Always have a day or two buffers in the Leh Ladakh road trip, as one never knows neither can predict the present and future situation of roads and landslides here.

 - Get your vehicles fuelled up at Leh as the next fuel station is available at Tandi, 365 km from Keylong.

-- For covering Tso Moriri and Tso Kar on the way from Pangong Lake, do carry extra fuel; at least 20 liters or even more.
+- For covering Tso Moriri and white Lake Tso Kar on the way from Pangong Lake, do carry extra fuel; at least 20 liters or even more.

-- If you are planning to go Tso Kar directly from Pangong lake (which is 7-8 hrs journey), on the way you will cross Taglang La which is the world’s second highest pass at an altitude 17,582 feet.
+- If you are planning to go to Tso Kar directly from Pangong lake (which is 7-8 hrs journey), on the way you will cross Taglang La which is the world’s second-highest pass at an altitude 17,582 feet.